tearust/tea-docs/Try_the_demo/Easy_start.md

 To learn more about why it is OK to be "not secure" and what is *pure* dapp mean, please go to "![under the hood(/doc_list/%2FFAQ%2Fwhy-no-secure-website.md)".

+# Prerequisites
+  - Mac or Linux computer.
+Windows should work too, but we did not get a chance to test
+  - A Chrome or Firefox web browser which supports Polkadot plugin/extension ([How to install?](../FAQ/how_to_install_polkadot_extension.md))

 # Start the dApp
 From your browser installed with Polkadot extension, click this link [http://t-rust.com:8080/ipfs/QmRfcEVcd4zb9osyUtCLLzEGVvpmKEYECgCDgzTuACQA2p/#/](http://t-rust.com:8080/ipfs/QmRfcEVcd4zb9osyUtCLLzEGVvpmKEYECgCDgzTuACQA2p/#/).